mike-ward/mike-ward.github.io/_posts/2008-10-19-live-mesh-at-day-of--net.md

 ---
 layout: post
-title:  Live Mesh at Day of .Net
+title: 'Live Mesh at Day of .Net'
 ---
 I spent the morning at the Ann Arbor [Day of .Net](http://www.dayofdotnet.org/) (AADoDN).
 What are Day of .Net events you ask?